Q: Are My Disciplinary Records Confidential?

 In other words, AU students are subject to the FERPA legislation.

 American University complies fully with the FERPA.
-Information about confidentiality of students records is published in the Student Conduct Code, page 11.
+Information about confidentiality of students records is published in the Student Conduct Code (see section on Disciplinary Records).

 For further information about FERPA, please contact: